Test scores show historic COVID setbacks for kids across US

 Most concerning, however, are the gaps between students.

-Confirming what many had feared, racial inequities appear to have widened during the pandemic.
+Confirming what many had feared, racial inequities appear to have widened.
 In fourth grade, Black and Hispanic students saw bigger decreases than white students, widening gaps that have persisted for decades.

 Inequities were also reflected in a growing gap between higher and lower performing students.
 In math and reading, scores fell most sharply among the lowest performing students, creating a widening chasm between struggling students and the rest of their peers.